A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 Reference: Coca-Cola footer

-By default, your company should not sell consumers’ personal information when they are between 13-16 years old.
+Your company should default not to sell consumers’ personal information when they are 13-16 years old.

 Still, your company must create a process to allow them to opt-in.

-Under the CCPA, consumers are able to opt out of the processing of their personal information for marketing purposes, either by the company or a third party.
+Under the CCPA, consumers can opt out of processing their personal information for marketing purposes, either by the company or a third party.

 The CCPA prohibits businesses from discriminating against consumers for exercising their CCPA rights.
 Specifically, the business may not: